 - Help in the creation of technology hubs for manufacturing

-- Increased manufacturing capacity and installation are
+- Increased manufacturing capacity and installation

 Some of the improvements required in the policy

-- Minimise transmission losses
+- Minimize transmission losses

-- This capital subsidy is for rooftop solar projects in various cities and towns, for viability gap funding based projects to be developed through the Solar Energy Corporation of India (SECI) and for decentralised generation through smaller projects.
+- This capital subsidy is for rooftop solar projects in various cities and towns, for viability gap funding based projects to be developed through the Solar Energy Corporation of India (SECI) and for decentralized generation through smaller projects.

 The mission is made up of 3 phases,